georgia-tech-db/evadb/docs/source/usecases/question-answering.rst

 .. note::

-    EvaDB has built-in support for a wide range of `HuggingFace <../reference/ai/hf.html>`_ models.
+    EvaDB has built-in support for a wide range of :ref:`HuggingFace<hf>` models.

 Create ChatGPT Function
 ------------------------